sohan17/AdventureWorks-Sales-Analytics-Report/README.md

 ### Features / Highlights

 #### Business Problem
-AdventureWorks needed a scalable BI solution to track company performance and drive decision-making efficiently.
-Key challenges include visualizing multi-million-dollar revenue figures and monitoring product-level orders in the tens of thousands—both directly informing sales, marketing, and operations.
+AdventureWorks needed a scalable BI solution to track company performance and support efficient decision-making.
+Key challenges include visualizing multi-million-dollar revenue figures and monitoring product-level orders in the tens of thousands—both of which directly inform sales, marketing, and operations.

 #### Goal of the Dashboard
 To empower business users to answer high-impact questions quickly, such as: